LearnOnDemandSystems/docs/lod/azure-shared-image-gallery-vm.md

 1. Click **Create Cloud Subscription**.
 1. Configure the storage settings on the subscription itself.

-The Shared Image Gallery where the image definition is stored needs to be mapped in the cloud subscription that is associated with the lab that will use the VM.
+The Compute Gallery where the image definition is stored needs to be mapped in the cloud subscription that is associated with the lab that will use the VM.

-To map the shared image gallery in the subscription:
+To map the Compute Gallery in the subscription:

 1. Navigate to the **cloud subscription** in Skillable Studio.